opendocsg/slw-judgments-backfill/2013_SGHC_168/report.md

 19     The plaintiffs contended that recourse to O 14 r 12 was inappropriate in the present case as the factual matrix surrounding the Compromise Letter was not only highly relevant to the issue of its construction, but also disputed by the parties.

-20     The plaintiffs’ contentions in this regard were premised on the seminal decision by the Court of Appeal in _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design and Construction Pte Ltd_ [2008] 3 SLR(R) 1029 (“ _Zurich Insurance_ ”).
+20     The plaintiffs’ contentions in this regard were premised on the seminal decision by the Court of Appeal in _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design and Construction Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 1029</span> (“ _Zurich Insurance_ ”).
 In _Zurich Insurance_ at [114], the Court held that subject to the requirement of relevance, extrinsic evidence or evidence of the external factual context of a contract was admissible in aid of contractual interpretation.
 This was so even if the contract was unambiguous on its face.

 21     As regards the issue of relevance, the plaintiffs stressed that the Compromise Letter was not a standard form document.
 Rather, it was consciously prepared by the second defendant and signed after a discussion between the second plaintiff and the second defendant.
 In the circumstances, I accepted that the factual context surrounding the signing of the Compromise Letter was relevant to the issue of its construction.